DOI10.47051/BRJL5523

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..6 Atractus gaigeae is listed in this category because current information suggests that the species is distributed over a wide (greater than 50,000 km2) area that retains the majority of its original forest cover.
 Approximately 85% of the species’ potential area of distribution (Fig. 2) still holds continuous rainforest habitat.7 However, some populations are probably threatened by deforestation caused by the expansion of the agricultural frontier.
-Additionally, the difficulty in locating individuals of this species in the field makes it difficulty to understand its populations status.6
+Additionally, the difficulty in locating individuals of this species in the field makes it challenging to understand its populations status.6

 Distribution: Atractus gaigeae is native to an area of approximately 46,948 km2 in the upper Amazon basin and adjacent foothills of the Andes in Ecuador (Fig. 2).
-The species probably also occurs in neighboring Colombia and Peru.
+The species probably also occurs in neighboring Colombia and Perú.

 Distribution of Atractus gaigeae in Ecuador